Yes, the "missing axiom" of matroid theory is lost forever: Monadic second-order logic

-Next we spend some time illustrating the expressive power of \mso.
+We will spend some time illustrating the expressive power of \mso.
 It is powerful enough to state the axioms for matroids, and to characterise when a matroid contains a fixed minor.